 CONTENT MODULES - All of our modules are research-based and customized to target the specific issues facing women in your industry.
 Our faculty consists of professors and other professionals from Rutgers and surrounding academic communities.
-Modules will cover a myriad of topics such as barriers to advancement for women leaders, personal branding and networking, addressing work-life concepts, and diversity and inclusion, to name a few (a complete description of each module is on page 2).
+Modules will cover a myriad of topics such as barriers to advancement for women leaders, personal branding and networking, addressing work-life concepts, and diversity and inclusion, to name a few.

 PERSONAL LEADERSHIP PLANS - The overall goal of this program is not only to help future leaders gain valuable skills and knowledge in key areas, but to also set the stage for each individual’s professional advancement.
 To that end, in addition to the content-based modules program participants will also develop their own Personal Leadership Plans.
 These plans are a crucial component of the program and will help the cohort members outline their guiding principles, vision statement, and specific goals and objectives in a facilitated environment.
 The development of their plans begins during our first meeting, and culminates with each woman presenting her plan to the group on the last day.

 PEER COACHING GROUPS - Too often, women leaders find themselves too busy to reflect on their leadership and career development practices.
 And to add to that, they are often isolated from one another.
 The peer coaching groups provides a regular safe space in which to reflect, as well as gain feedback from their peers and “critical friends.”
 It also affords women leaders the opportunity to practice an approach which is both critical and supportive, addressing their own Personal Leadership Plans as well as some of the issues discussed throughout the modules about the unique challenges for women in leadership positions.

 Exploring Women, Work, and Leadership